 The Airline Industry Is Particularly Sensitive to Changes in Economic Conditions; A Continued Recessionary Environment Would Negatively Impact Ryanair's Result of Operations.
 Ryanair's operations and the airline industry in general are sensitive to changes in economic conditions.
-Unfavorable economic conditions such as high unemployment rates, constrained credit markets and increased business operating costs lead to reduced spending by both leisure and business passengers.
-Unfavorable economic conditions, including the current recession, also tend to impact Ryanair's ability to raise fares to counteract increased fuel and other operating costs.
-Demand for European air travel weakened during the latter half of 2008 and the first half of 2009, which Ryanair believes can be primarily attributed to the crisis experienced in the worldwide credit markets, high oil prices, and the global recession.
-A continued recessionary environment will likely negatively impact Ryanair's operating results.
-It could also restrict the company's ability to grow passenger volumes, secure new airports and launch new routes and bases, and could have a material adverse impact on its financial results.
+Unfavorable economic conditions such as government austerity measures, the breakup of the eurozone, high unemployment rates, constrained credit markets and increased business operating costs lead to reduced spending by both leisure and business passengers.
+Unfavorable economic conditions, such as the conditions persisting as of the date hereof, also tend to impact Ryanair's ability to raise fares to counteract increased fuel and other operating costs.
+A continued recessionary environment, combined with austerity measures by European governments, will likely negatively impact Ryanair's operating results.
+It could also restrict the Company's ability to grow passenger volumes, secure new airports and launch new routes and bases, and could have a material adverse impact on its financial results.

 The Introduction of Government Taxes on Travel Could Damage Ryanair's Ability to Grow and Could Have a Material Adverse Impact on Operations.
-The U.K. government levies an Air Passenger Duty (APD) of £10 per departing passenger and plans to increase it to £11 per passenger in November 2009.
-The tax was previously set at £5 per passenger, but it was increased to £10 per passenger in 2007.
+The U.K. government levies an Air Passenger Duty (APD) of £13 per passenger.
+The tax was previously set at £5 per passenger, but it was increased to £10 per passenger in 2007, £11 in 2009, £12 in 2010 and subsequently to £13 in April 2012.
 The increase in this tax is thought to have had a negative impact on Ryanair's operating performance, both in terms of average fares paid and growth in passenger volumes.
-In 2008, the Dutch government introduced a travel tax ranging from €11 on short-haul flights to €45 on long-haul flights.
-On March 30, 2009, the Irish government also introduced a €10 Air Travel Tax on all passengers departing from Irish airports on routes longer than 300 kilometers.
-Both the Belgian and Greek government splanned to introduce similar taxes; however, they have now cancelled plans to introduce these taxes.
-The Dutch government withdrew its travel tax with effect from July 1, 2009.
-The introduction of government taxes on travel, Ryanair believes, has a negative impact on passengers' disposable income is reduced.
-The introduction of further government taxes on travel across Europe could have a material negative impact on Ryanair's results of operations as a result of price-sensitive passengers being less likely to travel.
+In 2008, the Dutch government introduced a travel tax ranging from €11 on short-haul flights to €45 on long-haul flights (withdrawn with effect from July 1, 2009).
+On March 30, 2009, the Irish government also introduced a €10 Air Travel Tax on all passengers departing from Irish airports on routes longer than 300 kilometers but subsequently reduced it to €3 on March 30, 2011.
+In Germany, the government introduced an air passenger tax of €8.00 in January 2011 which was subsequently reduced to €7.50 in January 2012.
+In Austria, the government also introduced an ecological air travel levy of €8.00 in January 2011.

+Other governments also have introduced or may introduce similar taxes.
+See "Item 4.
+Information on the Company-Airport Operations-Airport Charges."
+The introduction of government taxes on travel has had a negative impact on passenger volumes, particularly given the current period of decreased economic activity.
+The introduction of further government taxes on travel across Europe, could have a material negative impact on Ryanair's results of operations as a result of price-sensitive passengers being less likely to travel.